Kerstin (horse): Background

-Kerstin was a brown mare with no white markings bred in Ireland and reared at the Shanbally Stud in County Tipperary.
+Kerstin was a brown mare with no white markings bred by Con Burke, of Kilmore, Fethard and reared at the Shanbally Stud in County Tipperary, Ireland.
 She was the only horse of any consequence sired by the British-bred stallion Honors Choice.
 Her dam Miss Kilcash came from a family which produced several other good jumpers: her sister Rubia Linda was the dam of the gelding Linwell who became one of Kerstin's biggest rivals.

 As a young horse Kerstin was sold privately by and imported to race in England.
 During her racing career she was owned by George Moore and trained in Northumberland by Calverley "Verly" Bewicke.
 Kerstin raced at a time when there was no weight allowance for female horses in National Hunt racing, meaning that she raced against male opposition at level weights.
 Although she was always well-behaved on the track Kerstin was a very temperamental and stubborn horse in training: her regular jockey Stan Hayhurst described her as "a real cow".